aseichter2007/ClipboardConqueror/readme.md

 Invoke it by copying three pipes and a question or command:  `||| "your request"`

-Local LLMs will produce a response.
+Local LLMs will produce a response, paste it directly wherever you want.

 If you are using local LLMs, CC is a data secure alternative integration provided you trust whatever backend solution you use.